 Once you have a “base load” of content to draw from, such as Truebridge’s online library of Financial Education Content, the second step is finding ways to make the content visual for appeal to your audience.
 There are many ways to do this, blending visual aspects with channel delivery of your content.
 Such as:

-- Using online infographic-creation tools such as Venngage to display key points from a piece of content and deliver via social media or website banners.
+- Using online infographic-creation tools such as Venngage to display key points from a piece of content and deliver via social media, website banners or a physical banner ad design to increase your content delivery.

-- Deliver branded, visually appealing emails to customers with links to larger pieces of content.
+- Deliver branded, visually appealing emails to customers with links to larger piece of content.

 - Using custom visuals or stock photography to emphasize content links when delivering via social media or email.